-We use routers almost everyday but after some time realize that it is not performing well when multiple devices are connected.
+We use routers almost every day but after some time realize that it is not performing well when multiple devices are connected.
 Generally, routers are auto-configured to default settings by the manufacturer for optimal performance.
-However, the default setting can become a bottleneck for varied level of users.
+However, the default setting can become a bottleneck for varied levels of users.
 We can customize the router to whole another level and make it perform better with personalized settings.

 If you are not getting the expected performance from your router, then it may be the time to change the channel frequency.
 Which leads to the main question, which is the best 5GHz channel?
 Well, the answer is not that straightforward and we have to take many things into consideration before coming to a conclusion.
-In this article, we will dive deep into radio frequency, channel selection and a lot more.
+In this article, we will dive deep into a radio frequency, channel selection and a lot more.

 What is a 5GHz Band?

 Now the concept of bands and channels come into play.
 There are two common frequencies used in routers: 2.4GHz and 5GHz.
 Both of these frequencies have their pros and cons, but to put it plainly 2.4GHz has a wider range but lower bandwidth.
 And, 5GHz has shorter range but higher bandwidth which means great performance.

 Now having been through the basic idea, let us come to channels.
 Channels are basically the width of a band at which routers release signals in open space.
 The higher the channel, the wider the bandwidth.
 In plain terms, you will notice a huge bump in performance with the increase in channel frequency.
 Below, I will talk about channels in detail and will find out the best channel for 5GHz routers.